logo

 Chief Executive Officer

-Thanks Jacinta.
-We were pleased with the performance in Q1, delivering a result which was ahead of our own expectations.
+Thanks, Jacinta.
+Well, we're pleased with the performance in Q1, delivering a result which was ahead of our own expectations.
 This result gives us a strong foundation for the rest of the year in a very dynamic macroeconomic environment.
-Like most multinational businesses, we continue to monitor the evolving macroeconomic scenario.
-We do believe that our industry is a good example of the benefits of international trade companies providing year-round healthy products for consumers and are confident that the existing trade bills will continue on acceptable terms.
-Short-term disruptions may arise across a range of areas such as foreign exchange rates, labour markets or supply chains.
+Like most multinational businesses, we continue to monitor the evolving macro-international economic scenario.
+We do believe that our industry is a good example of the benefits of international trade, providing year-round healthy products for our consumers, and are confident that the existing trade goals will continue on acceptable terms.
+Short-term disruptions may arise across a range of areas, such as foreign exchange rates, labour markets, or supply chains.
 A good start to the year, along with our resilient and diverse business model, gives us confidence in our ability to navigate the challenges of the current volatile economic environment.
-Consequently, we are pleased to provide guidance upwards and are now targeting full-year adjusted EBITDA of at least $380 million.
-Turning to investments, over the course of the year we continue to expect as a baseline to have a maintenance level of capex from continuing operations broadly in line with a depreciation expense of approximately $100 million.
-Additionally, we also anticipate some increased capex spend over the course of the year related to our reinvestments in Honduras, albeit significantly supported by insurance proceeds.
-We remain focused on exploring a range of development opportunities through both internal and external investment which we believe can further strengthen our business and drive growth for the years ahead.
-I want to conclude by once again thanking all our outstanding people across the group for their ongoing commitment and dedication to driving double PLC forward.
-Our experienced and knowledgeable team continue to service very well.
+Consequently, we are pleased to revise our guidance upwards and are now targeting full-year adjusted EBITDA of at least $380 million.
+Turning to investments, over the course of the year, we continue to expect, as a baseline, to have a maintenance level of capex from continuing operations broadly in line with our depreciation expense of approximately $100 million.
+Additionally, we also anticipate some increased cap expense over the course of the year related to our reinvestment in Honduras, albeit significantly supported by insurance proceeds.
+We remain focused on exploring a range of development opportunities through both internal and external investment, which we believe can further strengthen our business and drive growth for the years ahead.
+I want to conclude by once again thanking all our outstanding people across the group for their ongoing commitment and dedication to driving Dole PLC forward.
+Our experienced and knowledgeable team has continued to serve us very well.
 Additionally, we really appreciate all our essential partners, suppliers, customers, and all other stakeholders for their continued support.
-And with that I'll hand the call back to the operator to open the line for questions.
+And with that, I'll hand the call back to the operator to open the line for questions.

 speaker